Valal22/TAMDE-Project/README.md

 # Project: Theory and Applications of Model-Driven Engineering

-This project of Theory and Applications of Model-Driven Engineering (TAMDE) presents five case studies where the primary goal is to define source and target metamodels, create model instances, and execute model-to-model (M2M) transformations using the Epsilon Transformation Language (ETL).
+This project of Theory and Applications of Model-Driven Engineering (TAMDE) presents five case studies where the primary goal is to define source and target metamodels, create model instances, and execute model-to-model transformations using the Epsilon Transformation Language (ETL).
 The project also involves model slicing and visualization using Picto.
-This document provides a detailed explanation the case studies and a generalized step-by-step tutorial for setting up the environment and running the transformations in Eclipse.
+This document provides a detailed explanation of the case studies and a generalized step-by-step tutorial for setting up the environment and running the transformations in Eclipse.

 ## Case studies
 ### First Case Study: Farmers to Market Transformation

-This case study focuses on transforming a detailed model of farmers and their produce into a simplified model representing products available at a market.
+This case study focuses on transforming a model of farmers and their produce into a simplified model representing products available at a market.

 #### The Metamodels